bitrix24/b24restdocs/api-reference/entity/items/properties/entity-item-property-add.md

-# Add an Additional Property to Storage Elements `entity.item.property.add`
+# Add Additional Property to Storage Elements entity.item.property.add

 {% note warning "We are still updating this page" %}